phoenixframework/phoenix/guides/views.md

 > **Requirement**: This guide expects that you have gone through [the Request life-cycle guide](request_lifecycle.html).

-Phoenix views main job is to render the body of the responses to be sent back to browsers and API clients.
-Most of the time, we use templates to build said responses, but we can also craft them by hand.
+A Phoenix view's main job is to render the body of the response which gets sent back to browsers and API clients.
+Most of the time, we use templates to build these responses, but we can also craft them by hand.
 We will learn how.

 ## Rendering Templates